JimStearns/TidyDataAssignment/README.md

 * The X_train, y_train, and subject_train datasets have the same number of rows.
 They will be column-bound (merged horizontally).
 * The X_test, y_test datasets have the same number of rows.
 They will be column-bound (merged horizontally) using R's cbind method.

-Here's a summary of the output files:
+## Summary of the output files:

 1. README.md: this MarkDown file providing overview of input, processing, and output.
-2.  tidydata_summary.csv.txt: A summary of tidy data.
-Uploaded to Coursera but also included in the repo.
-CSV format even though ".txt" was appended as well in order to simplify upload to Coursera.
-Contains 180 rows of summary data, 30 subjects each performing each of six activities.
-Header row included.
-3.  run_analysis.R: R script that takes the 8 input files and produces the tidydata_summary output file.
+2.  run_analysis.R: R script that takes the 8 input files and produces the tidydata_summary.csv.txt output file.
+This should be run from the directory containing the input files.
-4. CodeBook.md: a data dictionary describing the rows, columns and cell values in tidydata_summary.
+3. CodeBook.md: a data dictionary describing the rows, columns and cell values in tidydata_summary.